Advancing Child Healthcare in Africa

 2. Providing specialty outpatient and inpatient pediatric care through the:

-- Arusha Pediatric & Maternity Centre (APMC) - a first ever dedicated specialty centre for outpatient care of infants, children, adolescents, and pregnant women.
+- Arusha Pediatric & Maternal Care Centre (APMC Centre) - a first ever dedicated specialty centre for outpatient care of infants, children, adolescents, and pregnant women.

 - Arusha Lutheran Medical Centre (ALMC) pediatric ward and clinics.